Overwatch Guide

 The Art of Retaining and Forcing Space

 Damage and Support players must learn to play within the space provided by their tanks, but also to recognize opportunities to claim small pockets of space themselves.
-For example, a DPS hero might push forward slightly to secure a pick, then quickly fall back to safety.
+For example, a Damage hero might push forward slightly to secure a pick, then quickly fall back to safety.
 This dynamic back-and-forth is key to controlling the objective.

 Positional Playstyles for Each Role